ludwigschubert/d3-brush-multiple/README.md

 # `d3-brush` Multiple Brushes

 This is an implementation of *multiple brushes in D3js version 4*.
 While brushes give a good out-of-the-box behavior for single brushes, it is not immediately clear to me how to implement multiple selections/brushes.
-This is a "solution" primarily to elicit feedback.
+This is a "solution" primarily to elicit feedback. [bl.ocks.org demo here](http://bl.ocks.org/ludwigschubert/0236fa8594c4b02711b2606a8f95f605).

 ![multiple brush selections](thumbnail.png)